Educational Leadership, EdD

 The students are required to pass the Qualifying Examination.
 It is an exhaustive exam designed to provide students an opportunity to demonstrate their analytical writing ability by conceptualizing and synthesizing their knowledge in an organized and cogent manner.
 Schedule of this Exam is included in the cohort plan of the program provided to the students at the time of New Student Orientation.

-As a part of the degree requirements, the students of K-12 concentration will be required to complete 240 hours of internship in K-12 setting, and the students of Higher Education concentration will be required to complete 120 hours of field experience in higher education setting.
+As a part of the degree requirements, the Doctoral students of K-12 and Higher Ed. concentrations are required to complete 240 hours of internship, However, from Fall 2017, the students of Higher Education concentration will be required to complete 120 hours of field experience in higher education setting whereas the students of K-12 concentration will be required to complete 240 hours of internship in K-12 setting.

 Ed.
 D. program offers three capstone options for the final capstone experience i.e. the Case Study Analysis, the Project Study, and the Dissertation.
 Doctoral candidates must complete, orally present and defend a doctoral research capstone as one of their course requirements.